hillwithsmallfields/BandPlacer/doc/command-line-manual.md

 ---------------

-There are two commands for placing a band: `place`, which takes a method name, and `--pick`, which chooses the method automatically according to learning demand.
+There are two commands for placing a band: `place`, which takes a method name, and `pick`, which chooses the method automatically according to learning demand.

 Both these commands write a numbered CSV file to the touches